meron37/capstone-2/README.md

 ### Accurate Monetary Calculations
 Used BigDecimal to handle pricing operations safely and precisely, preventing rounding errors that occur with floating-point values.

-### User Input Handling and Validation
-Worked extensively with the Scanner class to read and validate user input, ensuring a smooth and predictable user experience.

-File Writing and Receipt Generation
-Implemented automatic receipt creation using Java’s file I/O capabilities, generating timestamped receipt files for each customer order.

 # What challenges i had
 Calculating different prices for toppings and extras based on taco size